Maria Britneva: Personal life: others

-In marrying St Just, Britneva became the stepmother of Laura Claire Grenfell, his six-year-old daughter by his first wife, Leslie Nast, daughter of Condé Nast.
-With him, she had two daughters of her own, Katherine Grenfell (born 1957), known as Pulcheria, and Natasha Jeannine Mary Grenfell (born 1959).
+In marrying St Just, Britneva became Lady St Just, stepmother of Laura Claire Grenfell, his six-year-old daughter by his first wife, Leslie Nast, daughter of Condé Nast.
+With him, she had two daughters of her own, Katherine Grenfell (born 1957), known as Katya or Pulcheria, and Natasha Jeannine Mary Grenfell (born 1959) known as Cheddar.
 One of her daughters had as a godfather Franco Zeffirelli, a good friend of Britneva’s.

-Britneva kept up her friendship with Williams, who was a frequent visitor to Wilbury House, her new home in England.
+Britneva kept up her friendship with Williams, who was a frequent visitor to both Wilbury House, her new home in England, and her London home next door to Noel Coward's house in Gerald Road, Belgravia.

+As a hostess Maria lionised performing artists, and her lunch and dinner parties would typically include figures such as Claudio Abbado, Darcy Bussell, Lord Goodman, Ishmail Merchant and James Ivory, Leslie Caron and Placido Domingo.
+In later years her daughter's friends such as Rupert Everett became part of the circle too.

 In 1964, Britneva’s mother died at the St George’s Retreat, Burgess Hill, West Sussex, and was buried in Earl's Court, her funeral being conducted by the Russian Orthodox Bishop of Great Britain, Nikodem.
+The funeral for Lady Maria St Just herself was held at the Russian Orthodox church in Ennismore Gardens, Knightsbridge.